Fraud Grounds For Annulment | Is Your Spouse True To Vows?

 Another example was the famed singer Moira Dela Torre and her husband, songwriter Jayson Hernandez, whose three-year relationship ended in a sour note, with the cause for the split still unknown.
 However, regardless of the cause for a marriage’s demise, it is critical to be faithful to your partner.

-A marriage according to our Civil Code is a special contract of permanent union between a man and a woman entered into in accordance with law for the establishment of conjugal and family life and is considered as the very foundation of the family.((Article 1, Family Code of the Philippines))
+A marriage according to our Civil Code is a special contract of permanent union between a man and a woman entered into in accordance with law for the establishment of conjugal and family life and is considered as the very foundation of the family.1

 So, what happens if your marriage is grounded with deceit and false pre tense?
 Are there remedies provided by law in cases of fraud and the marriage is solemnized?